peteroupc/peteroupc.github.io/random.md

 3. The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
 If the RNG reseeds if it would generate more than a threshold number of bits without reseeding, that threshold SHOULD be 2<sup>67</sup> or less.

-<a id=Statistical_RNGs_Requirements></a>
+<a id=High_Quality_RNGs_Requirements></a>
-### Statistical RNGs: Requirements
+### High-Quality RNGs: Requirements

+A PRNG is a high-quality RNG if&mdash;
-A statistical RNG generates random bits, each of which is uniformly distributed independently of the other bits, at least for nearly all practical purposes outside of information security.
-If the implementation uses a PRNG, that PRNG algorithm MUST either satisfy the _collision resistance_ property or be significantly more likely than not to pass all tests (other than MatrixRank and LinearComp) of `BigCrush`, part of L'Ecuyer and Simard's "TestU01".
-The RNG need not be perfectly equidistributed.
+- it generates random bits that behave like independent uniformly-distributed random bits (at least for nearly all practical purposes outside of information security),
+- its state length is at least 64 bits, and
+- it either satisfies the _collision resistance_ property or is significantly more likely than not to pass all tests (other than MatrixRank and LinearComp) of `BigCrush`, part of L'Ecuyer and Simard's "TestU01".

-If a statistical RNG implementation uses a PRNG, the following requirements apply.

-1. The PRNG's _state length_ MUST be at least 64 bits, SHOULD be at least 128 bits, and is encouraged to be as high as the implementation can go to remain reasonably fast for most applications.
+The PRNG's state length SHOULD be at least 128 bits, and the PRNG need not be equidistributed.

-2. Before an instance of the RNG generates a random number, it MUST have been initialized ("seeded") with a seed described as follows.
-The seed&mdash;
-    - MUST have as many bits as the PRNG's _state length_,
-    - MUST consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation) and/or cryptographic RNGs, where the output is encouraged to cover a state space of at least as many bits as the PRNG's _state length_, and
-    - MAY be mixed with arbitrary data other than the seed.

-3. The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
-If the RNG reseeds if it would generate more than a threshold number of values without reseeding, that threshold SHOULD be 2<sup>L</sup> or less, where _L_ is the PRNG's state length.
+Every cryptographic RNG is also a high-quality RNG.

 <a id=Designs_for_PRNGs></a>
 ### Designs for PRNGs